Ricky Ponting: 2014–2017 Various Coaching Roles

 Ponting also coached the Mumbai Indians of the Indian Premier League from 2014 to 2016, helping them win a championship in the 2015 edition of the IPL.
 On 1 January 2017, Ponting was named an interim coach for Australia's T20I series against Sri Lanka.
 Ponting joined the Australian cricket coaching team as an assistant for the 2017–18 Trans-Tasman Tri-Series.

-2018–present Delhi Daredevils/Capitals Head Coach
+2018–2024 Delhi Daredevils/Capitals Head Coach

 Ponting was appointed as the new coach of Delhi Daredevils of the Indian Premier League on 3 January 2018.
 In the 2018 edition of the IPL, Delhi Daredevils finished last place.
 Ponting helped foster a new team environment, helping young talents such as Shreyas Iyer and Rishabh Pant grow.
 In 2019, Delhi (now Delhi Capitals), finished in 3rd place, a large improvement from their previous season.
 In 2020, Delhi would finish second, and in 2021 Delhi would finish in third place being the only team to qualify for the playoffs in 2019, 2020 and 2021, subsequently.
-In 2022, Ponting is still head coach of the Delhi Capitals, with the goal of winning their first tournament.
+In 2024, Ponting was sacked as the coach of Delhi Capitals in favour of Former Indian Captain Sourav Ganguly.